swapnamoy17/EAST-DenseNet/README.md

 # EAST: An Efficient and Accurate Scene Text Detector

-This is a Keras implementation of EAST based on a Tensorflow implementation made by [argman](https://github.com/argman/EAST).
+This repository is based on EAST by [kurapan](https://github.com/kurapan/EAST), which is a Keras implementation of EAST based on a Tensorflow implementation made by [argman](https://github.com/argman/EAST).

 The original paper by Zhou et al. is available on [arxiv](https://arxiv.org/abs/1704.03155).